eekie/spring-boot-dropwizard-metrics/README.md

 ### running the project

-The easiest way to run the application is to use the maven spring boot plugin:
+This project contains a maven wrapper script which will download the correct maven version and run the default goal `spring-boot:run`

+> ./mvnw

+(on windows use mvnw.cmd)

+Or you can invoke the spring-boot run goal like this:

 > mvn spring-boot:run